emmanuelgonz/rabbitmq_keycloak/README.md

-# Setting up RabbitMQ on Local Host with Keycloak as OAuth 2.0 server
+# Setting up RabbitMQ on Local Host with Keycloak as OAuth 2.0 Server with Two-Factor Authentication

+[RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker that initially supported the Advanced Message Queuing Protocol (AMQP).

+[Keycloak](https://www.keycloak.org/) is an open-source Identity and Access Management (IAM) solution that enables single sign-on and supports two-factor authentication.

+The Novel Observing Strategies Testbed ([NOS-T](https://github.com/code-lab-org/nost-tools)) is a computational testbed for maturing technologies related to the NASA Novel Observing Strategies thrust.

 ## Contents
 1. [Background](#background)